NitchayaninT/data-mining/Process/ch5/Classification Methods 2.md

 ![euclidean.png](/pictures/euclidean.png)

 	- Most commonly used
-	- Straight line distance between 2 points in n-dimensional spa
+	- Straight line distance between 2 points in n-dimensional space
+	- Represents the true geometric distance between points
 - **Chebyshev distance**

 ![Chebyshev.png](/pictures/Chebyshev.png)

+	- Measures the largest single difference among all the attributes
+	- It only cares about the biggest gap between the two records (which attribute has the biggest gap?)
 These distances tell how **similar or different** the two records are in numeric terms
 ### Similarity between numeric values
 ## K-Nearest Neighbors (KNN)